 January 6 defendant found guilty of two felonies in Alleghany County

 ALLEGHANY COUNTY, Va.
-(WDBJ) - A Covington man who has been charged in connection with the January 6 Capitol riot has no contest to two felonies unrelated to that case.
+(WDBJ) - A Covington man who has been charged in connection with the January 6 Capitol riot has pleaded No Contest to two felonies unrelated to that case.

 In an Alleghany County courtroom Tuesday morning, Joshua Haynes was found guilty of strangulation and unlawful wounding.
 He was sentenced to five years each for the felony charges with all of it suspended.